marcusbotacin/BranchMonitoringProject/README.md

 In my computer, I was compiling under C:\\.
 If you are compiling from other dir, you need to point /src path properly.

+To make the *BranchClient* compilation easier, I included the *capstone-3.0.4-win64* on the repository.

 You should also define system architecture and configurations, as shown below: